Giacomo Casanova: Early career in Italy and abroad

 For the next three years under the senator's patronage, working nominally as a legal assistant, Casanova led the life of a nobleman, dressing magnificently and, as was natural to him, spending most of his time gambling and engaging in amorous pursuits.
 His patron was exceedingly tolerant, but he warned Casanova that some day he would pay the price; "I made a joke of his dire Prophecies and went my way."
 However, not much later, Casanova was forced to leave Venice, due to further scandals.
 Casanova had dug up a freshly buried corpse to play a practical joke on an enemy and exact revenge, but the victim went into a paralysis, never to recover.
-In another scandal, a young girl who had duped him accused him of rape and went to the officials.
-Casanova was later acquitted of this crime for lack of evidence, but by this time, he had already fled from Venice.
+In another scandal, a young girl accused him of rape and went to the officials.
+Casanova denied the rape, claiming that she had duped him.
+He was later acquitted of the crime for lack of evidence, by which time he had already fled from Venice.

 Escaping to Parma, Casanova entered into a three-month affair with a Frenchwoman he named "Henriette", perhaps the deepest love he ever experienced—a woman who combined beauty, intelligence, and culture.
 In his words, "They who believe that a woman is incapable of making a man equally happy all the twenty-four hours of the day have never known an Henriette.
-The joy which flooded my soul was far greater when I conversed with her during the day than when I held her in my arms at night.
+The joy which flooded my soul was far greater when I conversed with her during the day than when I held her in my arms during the night.
 Having read a great deal and having natural taste, Henriette judged rightly of everything."
 She also judged Casanova astutely.
 As noted Casanovist J. Rives Childs wrote: